metafacture/metafacture-tutorial/docs/03_Introduction_into_Metafacture-Fix.md

 Using a separate Fix file is recommended if you need to write many Fix functions.
 It will keep the Flux workflow clear and legible.

-To add more fixes we can again edit the Fix file.
+To add more Fixes we can again edit the Fix file.
 Lets add these lines in front of the retain function:

 ```